PostHog/posthog.com/contents/blog/growth-loops.md

 Sales is the growth loop of acquiring users through sales.
 Customers grow (both revenue and usage), which allows the company to hire more salespeople as well as improve the product’s value proposition.

-Products relying on sales are generally large contracts that need high levels of support, engagement, and customization.
+Products relying on sales generally pitch for large contracts that need high levels of support, engagement, and customization.
 Offers are often tailored to the specific customer and require a large amount of time and effort.

 For example, sales is a growth loop for enterprise SaaS companies (e.g. Salesforce, SAP, Microsoft) and big consultancies (e.g. McKinsey, Deloitte)